Jsyro/vc-auth-poc/README.md

 This demo includes:

 1. jboss/keycloak 16.0.0 @ http://localhost:8180
-1. vc-authn-oidc application @ http://localhost:5001 (tunneled with ngrok)
+1. [vc-authn-oidc](https://github.com/bcgov/vc-authn-oidc) application @ http://localhost:5001 (tunneled with ngrok)
 1. An acapy agent for the vc-authn-oidc project (tunneled with ngrok)
-1. vue-scaffold-template application that has been modified to set and forward a `pres_req_conf_id` to the vc identity provider
+1. [vue-scaffold](https://github.com/bcgov/vue-scaffold) application that has been modified to set and forward a `pres_req_conf_id` to the vc identity provider

 Important Configuration notes for each application: